 After the water level at the reservoir is lowered, the site may initially look quite muddy.
 However, after a growing season, the coir seeded matting will start to grow and re-cover this area.

 How we are doing the work

 The first phase of the work will involve constructing a temporary access track to the site.
 The reservoir will then be lowered by approximately 2.4m, taking it back to the natural lake level.
-This will be done using a system of syphons to remove the water.
+This will be done using a system of syphons and pumps to remove the water.

 The concrete dam structure will then be dismantled and removed off site.
 Silt from the reservoir will be placed in specialist silt tubes to drain safely.
-Remediation works around the shoreline and downstream watercourse will complete the works, with natural coir seeded matting placed around the margins.
+Remediation works around the shoreline and downstream watercourse will complete the works, with natural coir matting placed around the margins.